AlgoritmiNarvik/SaMuGeD-Algoritmi-DrDreSamplerAI-2024/SaMuGed-SimilarMidis/web/README.md

 For best results, use the Lakh MIDI Clean Patterns v1 dataset.

+If you're interested in understanding how the Lakh_MIDI_Clean_Patterns_v1 dataset was created, detailed documentation is available in the [dataset creation scripts directory](../testing_tools/test_scripts/asle_scripts/README.md).
+This documentation explains the pattern detection algorithm and process used to extract and organize musical patterns from the original MIDI files.

 ## Soundfont Setup

 For proper MIDI playback, you need a soundfont.
 Place it in: